alexanderrichard/queueing-tool/README.md

 In order to submit the above script, save it as `your-queue-script.sh` and invoke

      qsub your-queue-script.sh [param1] [param2] [...]

+Note that the tool will create a `q.log` folder in the directory you invoked `qsub` in.
+In this folder, a file for each job is created, storing some meta information about the job as well as everything written to stdout and stderr.

 # (2) job status ###############################################################